-If a student is any place other than the place directed by the school or teacher during class time, it is considered skipping class and will result in disciplinary action.
-When a student misses 5 minutes or more of a class without permission then it is a class skip and an absence from class.
+If a student is any place other than the place directed by the school or teacher during class time, it is considered skipping class and will result in disciplinary action in accordance with the district's progressive discipline policy.
+When a student misses five (5) or more minutes of a class without permission, then it is a class skip and an unexcused absence from class.